gbeced/pyalgotrade/doc/tutorial.rst

 The server code is doing 3 things:

- 1. Declaring a generator function that builds parameters.
+ 1. Declaring a generator function that yields different parameter combinations.
  2. Loading the feed with the CSV files we downloaded.
  3. Running the server that will wait for incoming connections on port 5000.